What North Carolina Workers’ Compensation Benefits Am I Entitled To?

 There are two types of disability benefits available for workers who suffered a Partial Disability or Total Disability.

-• Partial Disability means the worker cannot return to their previous line of work and will not earn the rate of pay earned before his or her injury or has a permanent impairment.
+- Partial Disability means the worker cannot return to their previous line of work and will not earn the rate of pay earned before their injury or has a permanent impairment.

 Disability benefits are classified as: